CERT/CC

 rwipaexport(1) exports a set of IP addresses from the IP Address Association (IPA) library to a SiLK IPset, Bag, or Prefix Map.

 addrtype(3).
-The Address Type plug-in provides a way to map an IP address to an integer denoting the IP as internal, external, or non-routable.
+The Address Type file provides a way to map an IPv4 address to an integer denoting the IP as internal, external, or non-routable.

 ccfilter(3).
-The Country Code plug-in provides a mapping from an IP address to two-letter, lowercase abbreviation of the country that owns the IP address.
-The abbreviations used by the Country Code plug-in are those used by the Root-Zone Whois Index (see for example http://www.iana.org/cctld/cctld-whois.htm).
+The Country Code file provides a mapping from an IP address to two-letter, lowercase abbreviation of the country what that IP address is located.
+The abbreviations used by the Country Code utility are those defined by ISO 3166-1 (see for example https://www.iso.org/iso-3166-country-codes.html or https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 pmapfilter(3).
-The Prefix map plug-in provides a way to map field values to string labels based on a user-defined map file.
+Prefix map files provide a way to map field values to string labels based on a user-defined map file.
 The map file is created by rwpmapbuild(1).

 rwp2yaf2silk(1) converts a packet capture (pcap(3)) file---such as a file produced by tcpdump(1)---to a single file of SiLK Flow records. rwp2yaf2silk assumes that the yaf(1) (http://tools.netsa.cert.org/yaf/) and rwipfix2silk(1) commands are available on your system as it is a simple Perl wrapper around those commands.